 Is your medicine cabinet filled with expired drugs or medications you no longer use?
 Before you just toss them in the trash, please read further…

-Unused and expired pharmaceuticals are a public safety issue, with the potential to lead to poisoning, overdose, and abuse.
+Unused and expired pharmaceuticals are a public safety issue, with the potential of poisoning, overdose, and abuse.
 If they are disposed of in the trash, they may be retrieved and taken by children or pets, and if they are disposed of in the toilet, they can contaminate drinking water.

 Guidelines for Drug Disposal